auchenberg/kenneth-io/posts/2024-12-09-joining-alleycorp-to-back-founders-building-for-developers.md

 I’m incredibly bullish on what’s happening here, especially in AI, infrastructure, and developer tools, where NYC’s multi-dimensional ecosystem empowers founders to think bigger and take bold swings.
 Unlike other regions often caught in insular echo chambers, NYC fosters the creation of true enterprise-grade companies from day one.

-## Backing founders building for developers.
+## Backing founders building for developers

 We are in the middle of one of the most unique and fundamental paradigm shifts in our industry, and for the first time in a very long time, we are unlocking _new capabilities_ at a pace that forces us to _completely rethink software, platforms, and what it means to build developer tools_.